Abdulrahman Akkad

-Abdulrahman Akkad (Arabic: عبدالرحمن عقاد) is a Syrian political blogger, public speaker, and human rights activist.
+Abdulrahman Akkad (Arabic: عبدالرحمن عقاد) also known as Owen Akkad is a Syrian- German political blogger, public speaker, and human rights activist.
 He currently resides in Berlin.

 Biography

 Early life and education

 Akkad was born in Aleppo to Syrian Muslim parents.
 His family is descended from Sephardic Jews who later converted to Islam.
 He has three brothers and a sister.

 In 2010, Akkad graduated from Dhat Al-Sawari Primary with a primary degree.
 Three years later in 2013, just before leaving Syria, Akkad graduated from Abdulwahab Al-Shawaf Junior High with a middle school diploma.
 However, Akkad was unable to continue his education after leaving Syria in 2013.

 With the escalation of events surrounding the Syrian civil war, Akkad and his family were forced to leave Syria in July 2013.

 Time spent in Turkey

 Akkad and his family migrated to Istanbul, Turkey in July 2013.
 He speaks Turkish fluently and worked as a translator in call center companies in the city.
 In the summer of 2015, Akkad's father travelled to Germany illegally, hoping to later bring the rest of the family with him through family reunification.

 While living in Turkey, Akkad discovered his sexual orientation.
 He grew to hate himself and attempted suicide several times.
 He went to a psychological counselor who provided him with support and helped him accept himself.
 He tried to obtain a humanitarian visa from the Swiss Consulate in Istanbul but was refused.

 Eventually, Akkad decided to tell his family about his sexual orientation, believing that they would accept and love him as he is.
 However, his family said he was sick and in need of treatment.
 They took him to a doctor in Turkey who conducted an anal examination, sexually harassed him, and wrote him a prescription for testosterone.
 Akkad took several doses of the hormone but later refused to take more because it caused him depression and tension.
 His older brother beat and locked him up in a room for two months where he did not see sunlight.
 His cousins and sister's husband abused him and threatened him with death.
 Akkad later managed to convince them that he was no longer gay, later running away to a friend's house with his passport and $200.